alvarovitta/Cost-Management/index.md

 <br />

 ## Designing and implementing your cost management strategy
-Use the following processes in sequence to design and implement your cost management strategy:
+Use the following processes in sequence to design and implement your organization's cost management strategy:

 - [Defining your Cost Management Requirements and Strategy](New-1.0-Defining-your-Cost-Management-Requirements-and-Strategy.md):